zhexuphd/zhexuphd.github.io/_pages/about.md

 I hold degrees in engineering science and media studies and received my PhD in 2023 from the [University of Cologne](https://www.uni-koeln.de/en/).
 While there, I served as a research and teaching assistant in media studies and received training in data science and machine learning from the [Center for Data and Simulation Science](https://cds.uni-koeln.de/en/) and the [Department of Digital Humanities](https://dh.phil-fak.uni-koeln.de/).
 I was also a visiting scholar at the [London School of Economics and Political Science (LSE)](https://www.lse.ac.uk/).

-I work in political communication and computational social science.
-Using natural language processing, agent-based modeling, and other social scientific methods, I study how emerging technologies and political elites shape the mediation of humanitarian issues.
+I study how emerging technologies and political elites shape the mediation of humanitarian issues, using natural language processing, agent-based modeling, and other social scientific methods.
 My research has been funded by the [German Research Foundation (DFG)](https://www.dfg.de/), the [Alexander von Humboldt Foundation](https://www.humboldt-foundation.de/), the [British Academy](https://www.thebritishacademy.ac.uk/), and the [Faculty of Social Sciences at LMU Munich](https://www.sw.lmu.de/en/).